Framework for Participation

 Greater than the sum of our parts

-Starting with its founding symposium where cross-sector sustainability principles were co-created in 2008, The Global Summit continues to sow the seeds for an ecologically inspired, social & economic trust network known as Partners in Empowerment™ (PIE) or 1PIE when united.
+Starting in 2008 with the co-creation of cross-sector sustainability principles, The Global Summit sows the seeds for an ecologically inspired, social & economic trust network known as Partners in Empowerment™ (PIE) or 1PIE when united.

-Harnessing the diversity of 6 key sectors, PIE bring the skills, appropriate technologies, and markets needed to add value to local assets and catalyze community-led solutions.
+Harnessing the diversity of 6 key sectors, PIE bring the skills, appropriate technologies, and markets needed to add value to local assets and catalyze community-based solutions.

 Whether a media group leads a cause-based marketing campaign to stop AIDS, a university creates greener technology, or an artist inspires a child in need, social, economic and environmental impact can be deepened and sustained through multi-sector collaboration.